-In Minnesota, you have three ways to satisfy the disclosure requirement: completing a Seller Property Disclosure Statement, providing an inspection report to the buyer or using the Seller's Disclosure Alternatives Form to waive the obligation (provided the buyer agrees to this in writing).
+In Minnesota, you have three ways to satisfy the disclosure requirement: completing a Seller Property Disclosure Statement, providing an inspection report to the buyer (which must be supplemented by a disclosure of any material facts not included within the report) or using the Seller's Disclosure Alternatives Form to waive the obligation (provided the buyer agrees to this in writing).
 In Wisconsin, this disclosure is made on a legally-mandated form called the Real Estate Condition Report.
-Don't worry, we'll help guide you through this legal process.
+Don't worry, I'll help guide you through this legal process.